 What is REshape?

 Challenges for healthcare are enormous: increasing demand, decreasing budgets and shortage in skilled personnel puzzle many healthcare administrators.
 Next to that we think the next decennium should be the era of the rising self-empowered patient, in where we will embrace the patient, their family and informal care into the healthcare team.
 Technology is changing possibilities and lowering in costs of it faster than ever, sometimes even exponentially.
-To cope with these aspects, Radboud University Nijmegen Medical Center launched a program called REshape.
+To cope with these aspects, Radboudumc launched a program called REshape.
 A bit more about the changes in healthcare to be found in these booklets in Dutch and English.

 Patient experiences, innovation and trends, in a compassionate setting, are key to us in developing our healthcare: in bringing together the best of now, combined with the innovation of the future we will REshape our healthcare.
 The ultimate goal is to promote and stimulate the development of Health 2.0 through participatory medicine into participatory healthcare.
 Sometimes by throwing pebbles in the pond, sometimes bricks.
 But always curious to what patients need, with a fresh view, youngster mindset and as rebels with a cause, we try to make things happen.